Honeymoon in Morocco:

 Dar Ahlam, Kusheit:

-Dar Nour, Tangier:
+Dar Nour in Tangier:

 What to do in Morocco during a romantic honeymoon:

-- Live in a riad, a mansion with a garden and a courtyard fountain, watching sunrises and sunsets on the roof – together with storks.
+• Stay in a riad, a mansion with a garden and a courtyard fountain, watching sunrises and sunsets on the roof – together with storks.

-- See the work of the tanners, go to the hammam and stroll through the artisanal streets of the medina, where they will create a work of art in front of your eyes.
+• See the work of the tanners, go to the hammam and stroll through the artisanal streets of the medina, where they will create a work of art in front of your eyes.

-- Taste salted camel meat in Fez.
+• Taste salted camel meat in Fes.

-- Taste fish in the port of Essaouira and ride horses outside the city to see goats on the branches of the iron tree, the argania.
+• Taste fish in the port of Essaouira and ride horses outside the city to see goats on the branches of the iron tree, the argania.

-- Walk under the ginger arches of the “Martian” beach of Legzira.
+• Walk under the ginger arches of the “Martian” beach of Legzira.

-- Feed the monkeys next to the “lovers’ veil” – the “olive” waterfall of Uzud.
+• Feed the monkeys next to the “lovers’ veil” – the “olive” waterfall of Uzud.

-- Spend the night in the desert.
+• Spend the night in the desert.
 Camels, buggies, jeeps and ATVs are at your service in Erg Shebbi and Merzouga.

-- Take pictures against the backdrop of the Blue Stones in Tafraut or drive into the legendary Dades and Todra Gorges.
+• Take pictures against the backdrop of the Blue Stones in Tafraut or drive into the legendary Dades and Todra Gorges.

-- Conquer the top of North Africa Jebel Toubkal (4167m).
+• Conquer the top of North Africa Jebel Toubkal (4167m).
 Or go trekking in the Paradise Valley.
 In winter, the multicolored Atlas Mountains and the bizarrely shaped cliffs are covered in snow and turned into a ski resort.

-- Catch a wave at one of the surfing schools near Agadir.
+• Catch a wave at one of the surfing schools near Agadir.

-Souvenirs back from your honeymoon in Morocco:
+Top 9 Souvenirs from your honeymoon in Morocco:

 These are traditional Moroccan shoes.
-At home they can serve us as comfortable slippers.
+At home, they can serve us as comfortable slippers.
 It is also a great idea for a gift for loved ones.

 Arab countries are famous for their water pipes.
 You can buy them at any market.
 When buying them, pay attention to where they were made.
 The Moroccan ones are of course of better quality, but also more expensive.
 If the shisha is to serve only as decoration, you can buy a simple one sold for as little as 5 euros.